mobify/spline/README.md

 ## Installation

-Spline is distributed with the [Bower](http://bower.io) package manager.
+Spline is distributed with the [NPM](https://www.npmjs.com/) package manager.

-1. Install the Bower package
+1. Install the NPM package

     Paste this command into your command line in your project's root directory:

     ```
-    bower install spline --save
+    npm install spline --save-dev
     ```

-    > **Note:** You'll need to have [Bower installed](http://bower.io/#install-bower) to run this command.
+    > **Note:** You'll need to have [Node and NPM installed](https://docs.npmjs.com/getting-started/installing-node) to run this command.

-1. Import Spline at the beginning of your Sass stylesheet
+2. Import Spline at the beginning of your Sass stylesheet

     ```scss
-    @import "bower-components/spline/spline";
+    @import "node_modules/spline/spline";
     ```

-Packages installed through Bower aren't made to be edited.
+Packages installed through NPM aren't made to be edited.
 If you need to edit or change anything within Spline, please consider [opening an issue or a PR](http://github.com/mobify/spline/issues) and having it added directly to the project itself.

 ## Updating